-Judge Anthony J. "Tony" Graphia has served as Chairman of the Louisiana Board of Tax Appeals since January 2013, he was first appointed to the Board by Governor Jindal in 2009.
-His current term expires February 1, 2018.
+Chairman Francis J. "Jay" Lobrano has served as Chairman of the Louisiana Board of Tax Appeals since March 2022, he was first appointed to the Board by Governor Edwards in April 2016.
+His current term expires January 1, 2024.

 Cade R. Cole was appointed by the Governor to be a member of the Board of Tax Appeals in January 2013.
-His current term expires February 1, 2020.
+His current term expires January 1, 2026.
 He coordinated the effort to bring historic reforms to the Board, including the expansion of its jurisdiction to local sales tax cases.
-In June 2014, Cade was unanimously selected as the first Judge of the Local Tax Division by its nominating committee.
+In June 2014, Cade was unanimously selected as the first Local Tax Judge by the Local Tax Division nominating committee.

-He has served as Magistrate Judge of the DeQuincy City Court, Vinton Town Attorney.
+He has served as Magistrate Judge of the DeQuincy City Court, Vinton Town Attorney, Sulphur City Attorney, Spc.
+Assistant District Attorney in the 14th JDC and 38th JDC, and Special Counsel to the Speaker of the Louisiana House of Representatives.
 He is also a former member of the Louisiana Serve Commission, having been appointed by Governor Mike Foster.

 He is a graduate of the Tulane School of Law, where he obtained the award for highest performance in Obligations II, Income Tax, and Energy Regulation.

-After law school, Vice-Chairman Cole served as a Law Clerk to Justice Jeannette Knoll of the Louisiana Supreme Court before entering private practice with Sigler & Raglin in Lake Charles.
-He is admitted to the bar in Louisiana and Florida, and has practiced in state and federal courts in Louisiana, the U.S. Court of Appeals for the Fifth Circuit, and the United States Tax Court.
+After law school, Vice-Chairman Cole served as a Law Clerk to Justice Jeannette Knoll of the Louisiana Supreme Court before entering private practice in Lake Charles.
+He also served Judge Patricia H. Minaldi of the United States District Court for Western Lousiaiana.
+He is admitted to the bar in Louisiana and Florida, and has practiced in state and federal courts in Louisiana, federal courts in Texas, the U.S. Court of Appeals for the Fifth Circuit, and the United States Tax Court.

 He and his wife, Rebekah, have two sons and two daughters, and reside in Lake Charles.
 Mrs. Cole is a Chemical Engineer in Lake Charles, is active in community causes and is a member of the Louisiana Judicial Compensation Commission.